ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

 will be used to collect ideas and show example of how the ITH as a Platform can be used and extended.

+- TODO: define the "as a Platform" approach with citation to Team Topologies (GB suggestion)
 - TODO: introduce the idea of the ITH as a Platform
 - TODO: introduce the parts of the generic core